Integrated Bachelor’s/Credential Program

 This track prepares students to effectively teach individuals with special needs.
 Preliminary Education Specialist credentials are offered in the areas of:

-- Mild/Moderate Disabilities which includes specific learning disabilities, mild to moderate intellectual disabilities, autism, other health impairment, and emotional disturbance
+- Mild to Moderate Support Needs, which includes specific learning disabilities, mild to moderate intellectual disabilities, autism, other health impairment, and emotional disturbance

-- Moderate/Severe Disabilities which includes autism, deaf-blindness, moderate to severe intellectual disabilities, multiple disabilities, and emotional disturbance
+- Extensive Support Needs, which includes autism, deaf-blindness, moderate to severe intellectual disabilities, multiple disabilities, and emotional disturbance

 Single Subject Track